CodeAndCake/AppsFromScratch/sessions/02/README.md

 ### Button states

-As an interactive element, a `button` should respond to user interactions, through its look and feel.
+As an interactive element, a `button` should respond to user interactions, through its look & feel.

 For example, when you roll over a button, it's good practice for it to change its appearance, acknowledging that *something is happening*.

-Add a new CSS block that targets the `hover` state of your `button`:
+Add a new CSS block that targets the `hover` state of your `button`

 ```css
 button:hover